-Hacienda San Jose was built at the end of the XVII century, it used to be one of the main haciendas across the Peruvian coast, not just because of its important sugarcane production but also for the number of slaves that worked there and who turned it into the most prosperous land at that time.
-Nowadays it is used as a touristic Inn, where many histories and vestiges show how afro-peruvian immigrants used to live in this part of Perú.
+Hacienda San Jose was built at the end of the XVII century.
+It used to be one of the main haciendas across the Peruvian coast.
+Not just because of its important sugarcane production but also for the number of slaves that worked there who turned it into the most prosperous plantation at that time.
+Nowadays it is used as a tourist hotel and resort, where many histories and vestiges show how Afro-Peruvian immigrants used to live in this part of Peru.
 However, in all honesty, it is not what is in the Hacienda or what surrounds it that makes it such an interesting place, it’s what is below the Hacienda that is simply amazing!

 After entering a secret hidden staircase going down some tiny and narrow stairs, you’ll go underneath the Hacienda to find an underground secret slave tunnel, connecting Hacienda San Jose with four other Haciendas in the region, and connecting them all to the port about 17 km away.